 2017 Mary Alice and Philip Boucher Book Prize

-Sue Peabody, Madeline’s Children: Family, Freedom, Secrets, and Lies in France’s Indian Ocean Colonies (Oxford University Press)
+Sue Peabody, Madeleine’s Children: Family, Freedom, Secrets, and Lies in France’s Indian Ocean Colonies (Oxford University Press)

 Sue Peabody’s Madeleine’s Children is a monumental achievement in research, interpretation, and narrative elegance.
 Based on two decades of archival sleuthing in India, Mauritius, Réunion, France, and England, the book reconstructs the lives of an enslaved family over multiple generations, using their experiences as a lens onto the problems of slavery, freedom, citizenship, and race in France’s Indian Ocean empire.
 Peabody’s rich portrait of Indian Ocean slavery is complex, varied, and locally particular, influenced by Atlantic slavery but also distinctive because of its diverse enslaved population and its connectedness to very different systems of hierarchy in eastern Africa, India, and the wider Indian Ocean world.
 The many kinds of labor performed by enslaved people in this world come into sharp focus in this family’s experience, as Madeleine and her children attended a mistress on an overseas voyage, planted and harvested wheat and corn, tended chickens and pigs, cared for children, built stone and wooden buildings, and toiled in the back-breaking cane fields and boiling houses of a sugar plantation.